multimediamike/cirrusretro-players/Readme.md

 `BUILD_THREADS` in order to limit the number of jobs.
 E.g.:
 `BUILD_THREADS=2 make` will only build using 2 processes.

+## Demonstration
+After building the players, you can run the included demo web server to see the files in action.
+Run './cr-test-server.py' and point a web browser at the server.
+You will be able to select a type of music files to play and test out the various player features, including visualizations, channel toggling, track advancement, playback time reporting, and pause/resume (TODO: demonstrate volume control).

 ## Testing
 Run the script './run-tests.py' to run the integration tests and validate that all the players are working correctly.
 This requires